danimelsz/PrepDyn/README.md

 ## Introduction

-**prepDyn** comprises four steps: (1) data collection from GenBank, (2) trimming, (3) identification of missing data, and (4) successive partitioning.
+**prepDyn** comprises four steps: (1) data collection from GenBank, (2) trimming, (3) identification of missing data, and (4) partitioning.

 ## Usage
 **prepDyn** is organized in three Python files:
 - prepDyn.py: main script integrating the pipeline.
 - GB2MSA.py: script to download sequences from GenBank and identify internal missing data.
+- addSeq.py: script to align one or a few sequence(s) to a previously preprocessed alignment.
-- prepDyn_auxiliary.py: script containing all auxiliary Python functions required by the other scripts.
+- prepDyn_auxiliary.py: all auxiliary Python functions required by the other scripts.

 The following examples are designed for users with little experience on Unix.
 If you have questions, send a message using **GitHub issues**.

 ### Example 1: Basic

 The basic use of **prepDyn** is running all four steps using a single command.
 Given an input CSV, whose first column is called *Terminals* and the other columns are the names of genes (each cell containing the correspondent GenBank accession number), the following command will download sequences, trim invariants and orphan nucleotides <10 bp in terminal positions, and identify missing data as *?* (all differences in sequence length in terminal positions are missing data).
-The log reports the run time.
+The log reports the runtime.

 ```
-python prepDyn.py --GB_input input.csv --output_file out --del_inv --orphan_method semi --orphan_threshold 10 --partitioning_round 0 --log
+python prepDyn.py --GB_input test_data/tutorial/ex1.0_input.csv --output_file test_data/tutorial/ex1.0 --del_inv --orphan_method semi --orphan_threshold 10 --partitioning_round 0 --log
 ```

 In the CSV file, if more than one GenBank accession number is specified in the same cell refering to non-overlapping fragments of the same gene (e.g. MT893619/MT895696), the space between them is automatically identified as internal missing data (?).